 - numerous students come from the Spanish gypsy community who has settled down in the region after arriving from Spain, sometimes for several generations now.
 They speak both catalan and/or castillan and French.
 Unfortunately, because of their cultural values, they often leave school at an early age.

 - every year, some students arrive from foreign countries but do not speak French.
-They come from E.U countries (Spain, Poland…) or much further away (Morocco, Ukraine, Russia, Brazil, Iraq, Mali, Taïwan…).
+They come from E.U countries (Spain, Poland…) or much further away (Morocco, Ukraine, Russia, Brazil, Iraq, Mali, Liberia Taïwan…).
 Their families settle down in the region to work or to seek asylum (or both).
 They sometimes come to join some members of their families who already live here.
 These students have to follow compulsory classes of French when they arrive: they go to a nearby partner school where French as a Second Language is taught to them between 6 and 10 hours a week.
 They also follow traditional classes with their age group for the rest of the school week.

-Our school aims at including all the types of students we welcome in order to promote the social and cultural cohesion which is of great importance in our school agenda and in the values upheld by the French Republic and the European Union.
+Our school aims at including all types of students in order to promote the social and cultural cohesion which is of great importance in our school agenda and in the values upheld by the French Republic and the European Union.
 Moreover, our school wants to prevent early school leaving among students, and minorities in particular, because they are among the most concerned with this issue.